SDU-eScience/UCloud/infrastructure/wiki/deployment.md

 All deployment goes through Kubernetes.
 Each service stores its Kubernetes files in its `k8/` folder.
 These are kept in sync with the development version.
-These files include everything needed to deploy SDUCloud.
+These files include everything needed to deploy UCloud.

 When a service has gone through sufficient testing we deploy the ready services to Kubernetes.
 Before deployment the following checklist is used for